chaturathilanka/perfectnumbers/readme.md

 the perfect numbers as follows.
 Before creating the React UI i have used postman to check the api responses

+8) I have created the Rest Assured project to integration test and it is calling the rest apis and getting the responses

 To run and do the local communication between back end and front end react UI CORS(disable security) policy must be disabled for the particular browser

 The command to disable security is as follows